chuongmep/OpenMEP/README.md

 # Description

-The MEP Package integrates advanced MEP design and analysis capabilities, allowing construction professionals to quickly and accurately evaluate MEP systems, from concept to construction.
-The package includes tools for electrical load analysis, duct and pipe sizing, pressure drop calculations, and more.
-This makes it possible for you to quickly identify potential problems and make informed decisions about the best course of action.

 OpenMEP Package also includes a comprehensive library of MEP components, making it easy to select and incorporate the right components into your design.This library includes a wide range of mechanical, electrical, and plumbing components, including pipes, fittings, valves, ducts, electrical equipment, and more fully automate your design process in design,